Login

 In the Peruvian Amazon shamanic tradition, the jaguar, a close relative to the leopard, is said to represent “stalking that which is stalking us”.
 This is a perfect metaphor for the practice of the leopard form - targeting the liver, the organ that is associated with anger and toxicity, that must purify our bodies so that we are not consumed by those things that might kill us.

-The liver lters and detoxifies the blood, produces hundreds of enzymes and hormones, and regulates the volume of circulating blood.
+The liver and detoxifies the blood, produces hundreds of enzymes and hormones, and regulates the volume of circulating blood.
 Oftentimes, due to poor diet, stress, irritability, and inactivity, the Liver becomes clogged and sluggish.
 For this vital organ to work properly, it must become decongested and supple.

 The Leopard form targets the liver, squeezing the organs as we push the sides of the body together and twist.
 The liver is the organ of detoxification and purification.
 It processes impurities in the body, protecting us from them so they do not kill us.